keyboard_arrow_up

 Re-Sintering Process

-For parts requiring close net tolerances, manufacturers may employ hot isostatic pressing to re-press sintered parts at fairly high temperature levels within a high-pressure furnace instead of utilizing re-sintering.
-Computer modeling can help measure part dimensions during this process, which helps harden the component.
-In some automated production environments, hot isostatic pressing has become a cost-effective manufacturing tool.
+For parts needing extremely tight tolerances, hot isostatic pressing is used to re-press sintered components at high temperatures and pressures instead of re-sintering.
+Computer modeling helps control part dimensions during this process, increasing component strength.
+In many automated production systems, hot isostatic pressing is a cost-effective tool for achieving precise results.

 Sintering Versus Metal Injection Molding